 - Dr. Julia Glidden, Microsoft Corporate Vice President, Worldwide Public Sector

 - H.E.
 Eng.
 Majed Sultan Al Mesmar, Deputy Director General for Telecommunications Sector at the Telecommunications and Digital Government Regulatory Authority (TDRA), UAE

 - Ms. Nele Leosk, Ambassador-at-Large for Digital Affairs at the Ministry of Foreign Affairs, Estonia

 Objective of the event

-The event will highlight and discuss the increasingly centric role that innovation and technology play in the delivery of public services and in doing so, examine how to better prepare the future public service for a new era, so as to reach the 2030 sustainable development goals.
-It will examine the various approaches countries are taking to equip public servants with the skills necessary to be effective, responsive and relevant in the digital age.
-It will also highlight lessons learned from the past year, as many countries and public servants have been thrust into the digital era, quickly adopting, innovating and using online mechanisms to continue their work during the pandemic.
+The event highlighted and discussed the increasingly centric role that innovation and technology play in the delivery of public services and in doing so, examined how to better prepare the future public service for a new era, so as to reach the 2030 sustainable development goals.
+It examined the various approaches countries are taking to equip public servants with the skills necessary to be effective, responsive and relevant in the digital age.
+It also highlighted lessons learned from the past year, as many countries and public servants have been thrust into the digital era, quickly adopting, innovating and using online mechanisms to continue their work during the pandemic.